AmericanGeezus/TeamsFunctions/docs/Connect-Me.md

-Creates a session to AzureAD, SkypeOnline (Teams Backend) prompting (once) for a Password for 'admin@domain.com' If using the Module MicrosoftTeams, this will also connect you to MicrosoftTeams The OverrideAdminDomin is queried from the AzureAd Tenant once the connection has been established.
+Creates a session to AzureAD, SkypeOnline (Teams Backend) prompting (once) for a Password for 'admin@domain.com' If using the Module MicrosoftTeams, this will also connect you to MicrosoftTeams The OverrideAdminDomain is queried from the AzureAd Tenant once the connection has been established.
   If used explicitly, this will use the provided OverrideAdminDomain

 ## PARAMETERS